nL6767/EncrypterMod/README.md

 * `ConfigHandler` handles loading and saving the AES key.
 * `KeyConfigHandler` reads/writes the key from `config/encrypter/key.json`.
 * Default key created if no config exists.
+CHANGE KEY IMMEDIATELY AFTER LAUNCH, THEN RELAUNCH GAME WITH NEW KEY FOR BEST PRIVACY , currently ALL new users will get the same base key.

 ### **Message Flow**